The Sacrament of Confirmation

 At All Saints Catholic Church children receive the Sacrament of Confirmation in the spring of their 8th grade year.
 To prepare for the sacrament of Confirmation, children must be enrolled in a formal program of catechesis either through the the parish religious education program, a local Catholic school, or an approved home school program.

-Two Year Sacramental Preparation Program: Two Year Sacramental Preparation Program: In 2016-2017, The Religious Education (RE) office established a two-year sacramental preparation program for children and teens.
+Two Year Sacramental Preparation Program: The Religious Education (RE) office has a two-year sacramental preparation program for children and teens.
 This means that children and teens who are receiving a sacrament will need to receive two years of religious education instruction.

-Sacramental Preparation Registration: In order to receive the sacrament of Confirmation, all children must be registered for the sacrament with the Religious Education Office.
-For more information, please contact the Confirmation Coordinator, Vickie Taylor at 703-393-2142 ext.
-249 or at the email address below.
+Sacramental Preparation Registration: In order to receive the sacrament of Confirmation, all children must be registered for the sacrament with the RE Office.

 Prayer to the Holy Spirit